pylhc/tfs/doc/compatibility.rst

 MAD-X Compatibility
 -------------------

-The ``MAD-X`` compatibility mode is more restrictive, and enforces that none of the features listed in the :ref:`MAD-NG section <madng mode>` do not appear in the `TfsDataFrame`.
+The ``MAD-X`` compatibility mode is more restrictive, and enforces that none of the features listed in the :ref:`MAD-NG section <madng mode>` appear in the `TfsDataFrame`.

 .. admonition:: Default mode